catapulta-sh/catapulta-auto-indexer/README.md

 * Automatic indexing of events from deployed contracts
 * Query events by contract and event type
-* Pagination, sorting and filtering support
+* Sorting support for event data
 * Proxy to Rindexer's GraphQL service
 * Add new contracts and dynamically restart the indexer
 * Swagger documentation available at `/docs`